 Earthquakes have occurred in Fall River County but have caused only minor damage.
 There may be repetitive earthquakes, about every 20 years, causing only minor structural damage.
-Earthquake events do not occur often and will be managed by local authority having jurisdiction unless additional resources are needed.

-Earthquakes for Fall River County, SD
+Earthquake for Fall River County

 Hazardous Material Incidents

 Fall River County and the City of Hot Springs are home to multiple major highways as well as two different railroads.
 Due to coast to coast traffic, the area is becoming increasingly susceptible to HAZMAT events.
 Fall River County has a mutual aid agreement with the Rapid City HAZMAT team for response to any incident.
 Traffic accidents occur often with some spillage of gas, diesel, motor oils and anti-freeze cleanup is provided by the local fire departments.